Updated Post: October 21, 2021; Original Post: November 30, 2017

 It is permissible to carry a handgun on your own premises or an area under your control, or in a motor vehicle or watercraft owned by you or under your control.
 However, you cannot lawfully display it in plain view, be engaged in criminal activity, be prohibited from firearm possession, or be a member of a criminal gang.

-An offense to this law is a Class A misdemeanor unless it occurs in a licensed place for alcohol sales, in which case it is a third degree felony.
+An offense to this law is a Class A misdemeanor unless it occurs in a licensed place for alcohol sales, in which case it is a third-degree felony, punishable by up to 10 years in prison and up to a $10,000 fine.

 Unlawful Carrying by License Holder

-You cannot intentionally display a handgun in a public place, unless you are carrying it in a shoulder or belt holster and the handgun came into view.
+You cannot intentionally display a handgun in a public place unless you are carrying it in an approved holster and the handgun came into view.
 This holds true on the premises of higher education institutions, places with liquor licenses, sporting events, correctional facilities, hospitals, amusement parks, places of worship, or where government meetings are held.
 You cannot carry a handgun while intoxicated, even if it is worn in a holster.

 Individuals who have previous felony convictions may not lawfully possess a firearm or body armor within five years of release from conviction or supervision.